 Over the past several years, technology has been making headway in revolutionizing businesses as well as industries, completely overturning the way they are operated.
 The travel industry is definitely no exception to this revolution, rather it remains one of the leading few industries that has adopted technology-based advancements.

-Technologies like Artificial intelligence, Augmented reality (AR), as well as Virtual Reality (VR), are some of the dominant contributors playing a part in revolutionizing the industry.
+Technologies like Artificial Intelligence, Augmented reality (AR), as well as Virtual Reality (VR), are some of the dominant contributors playing a part in revolutionizing the industry.
 For example, the employment of machine learning, as well as virtual assistants, is allowing travel experiences to become more automated, customized as well as cost-effective according to the preferences of the tourist.

 Chatbots and Virtual Assistants are also aiding in boosting customer experience.
 AR and VR are being employed to prompt travelers by allowing them to navigate to exotic destinations and determine the details by themselves.
 Yet one technology that plays a crucial hand in advancing this industry is the Internet of Things (IoT).
-(You can also check out our other blogs on this topic)

 IoT holds extensive potential among all the aforementioned technologies owing to its capacity of facilitating a common platform for each of these technologies to connect.

 Although various industries can acquire an edge through this technology, tourism is one of the sectors which stands to benefit the most as the IoT can allow for more automation, better personalization as well as a boost in the customer experience.
 Simultaneously it can also simplify routine tasks involved in operating a hotel or a travel business.